pistom/crayon-cms/README.md

 #### `root`
 Site main directory.
 #### `routes`
-Array of created routes.
+Array with created routes.

-Examples:
+**Examples:**

 Generate link:
 ```html
 <a href="{{ root~routes['home'].path }}">{{ routes['home'].name }}</a>
 ```
 #### `settings`
-Array of settings.
+Array with site settings.

-Examples:
+**Examples:**

 ```html
 <title>{{ settings['site_name'] }}</title>
 ```
 ## Templates
-You can create your own twig templates by overwriting the base template.
+You can create your own twig templates by overloading the base template.
 Place your files in `/views/_templates/{name of template}` directory.
 The directory structure should be the same as the main view directory.
 Example: